 Photo Credit: Insider.com

 Fortress on an island with no escape – this is the notorious Alcatraz prison in San Francisco Bay.
-It belongs to one of the most haunted places in America.
+It is one of the most haunted places in America.

 The most famous inmate?
 Al Capone.
 His cell is still there, well preserved with his belongings.
 Al Capone himself claimed he was haunted there by the man he had killed.
-Al Capone was screaming at night “Jimmy” to leave him alone.
+Al Capone could be heard screaming at night, pleading with “Jimmy” to leave him alone.
 Other prisoners even heard him having conversations with someone.

 Was he really haunted?
 Or did he suffer from hallucinations?
 We do not know.
-But you can find out by yourself.
-You can book your tickets on the Alcatraz Cruises website.
+But you can find out by yourself by booking your tickets on the Alcatraz Cruises website.

 And it is not only Al Capone who resides here.
 Even though the prison closed its doors more than 50 years ago, many of the long-dead inmates still roam behind the walls of Alcatraz.